zeyu2001/cv/README.md

 ## CI/CD

-This repository uses GitHub Actions to build the LaTeX files and deploy the HTML version to GitHub Pages.
-The workflow configuration is stored in `.github/workflows/main.yml`.
+This repository uses GitHub Actions to deploy the HTML version to GitHub Pages.
+The workflow configuration is stored in [`.github/workflows/deploy-to-pages.yml`](.github/workflows/deploy-to-pages.yml).
+It uses [https://github.com/pdf2htmlEX/pdf2htmlEX](https://github.com/pdf2htmlEX/pdf2htmlEX) to convert the PDF to HTML.

 ## License